idopinto/idopinto/README.md

 # 🏔 About Me:
 Hi there!👋

-I am a third year CS student at the Hebrew University of jerusalem.
+I am a MSc student in Computer Science from the Hebrew University of jerusalem.

-I am passionate about coding and solving problems.
+I am passionate about Natural Langauge Processing, Computer vision and their intersection!

-🎯 Currently  studying Machine learning, Databases and Cryptography.

-My main interests lie in backend development, machine learning, computer vision, and artificial intelligence in general

 Feel free to check out my GitHub profile to see some of the projects I have worked on and to get a sense of my interests and skills.